 Best Photo-Messaging App: Snapchat (iOS/Android)

-Best Portrait App for iOS: Facetune 2 (iOS only)
+Best Portrait App: Facetune 2 (iOS/Android)

 Best Backup App: Google Photos (iOS/Android)